contao/docs/docs/manual/guides/_index.en.md

 ---
-title: "Instructions"
+title: "Guides"
-description: "Here you will find instructions for various tasks."
+description: "Here you will find guides for various tasks."
 aliases:
     - /en/guides/
 weight: 100
 ---

-Here you will find instructions for various tasks.
-The procedures are as numerous as the possibilities.
+Here you will find guides for various tasks.
+The amount of possible tasks is just as numerous as the amount of ways to implement them.
 Often it makes sense to follow certain sequences, but it is not absolutely necessary.
-Therefore, the following help is only a list of possible procedures for implementing certain tasks.
+Therefore, the following is only a list of possible guides for implementing certain tasks.

 {{% children showhidden="true" description="true" %}}